kvesteri/sqlalchemy-continuum/docs/index.rst

     # }

-SQLAlchemy-Continuum also provides a utility function called changelog.
-With this function you can easily check the changelog of given object in current transaction.
+SQLAlchemy-Continuum also provides a utility function called changeset.
+With this function you can easily check the changeset of given object in current transaction.

 ::

-    from sqlalchemy_continuum import changelog
+    from sqlalchemy_continuum import changeset

     article = Article(name=u'Some article')
-    changelog(article)
+    changeset(article)
     # {'name': [u'Some article', None]}